New Zealand Police overview

 You can also complain about Police directly to the Independent Police Conduct Authority (IPCA) online, by phone or by post.

-For more information see praise and complain.
+For more information see 'Give feedback about Police'.